In general, a seizure of a person for an investigatory stop is reasonable if, under all of the circumstances known to the officer[s] at the time:

 Use this instruction only in conjunction with the applicable elements instructions, Instruction 9.3–9.8, and in conjunction with Instruction 9.20 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Generally).

 In cases involving multiple individuals who are searched or seized, “[a] search or seizure is ordinarily unreasonable in the absence of individualized suspicion of wrongdoing.”
 City of Indianapolis v.
-Edmond, 531 U.S. 32, 37 (2000).
+Edmond, 531 U.S. 32, 37 (2000) (listing several limited circumstances where suspicionless searches are permitted).
 However, an officer’s lack of individualized suspicion does not, standing alone, make the search and seizure automatically unlawful.
 See Lyall v.
 City of Los Angeles, 807 F.3d 1178, 1194-95 (9th Cir.
-2015).
+2015) (“the fact that the officers’ reasonable suspicion of wrongdoing is not particularized to each member of a group of individuals present at the same location does not automatically mean that a search of the people in the group is unlawful”).
 The reasonableness of the search and seizure must be determined in light of the circumstances.
 Id.

 “[R]ace is a trait that, when combined with others, can reasonably lead an officer to zero in on a particular suspect,” but “[r]ace is of little value in distinguishing one suspect from others, particularly where everyone in the pool of possible suspects is of the same race.”
 Johnson v.
 Bay Area Rapid Transit Dist., 724 F.3d 1159, 1174-75 (9th Cir.
 2013).